merainc/gzip_cpp/README.md

 A zlib c++ wrap library
 =======================

 This is a c++ library which will be able to compress/decompress your data buffers.
 It is a bunch of wrap classes of C library zlib.
-So you need to install zlib developer files in your system before you compile this library it.
+So you need to install zlib developer files in your system before you compile this library.

 Compile and install instructions
 ================================